PetraNemcekova/Master-Thesis/README.md

 The study by Gemmer et al. [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7274421/] presented metabolomic information which is related to theHEB-25 population.
 The metabolomic information was extracted by GC-MS 2.1 and processed using MassHunter Qualitative Analysis software.
 As the result, 158 metabolites concentrations of 1419 lines were obtained.
 The genomic dataset related to the above-mentioned metabolomic dataset used in this thesis was taken from the study by Maurer et al. [https://doi.ipk-gatersleben.de/DOI/0420f485-23ad-4dfa-9959-1a3e6807438b/436f7ff4-f37a-4c55-95e9-00f882326bf6/2].
 The genomic information was extracted using the 50k Illumina Infinium iSelect 9k SNP chip.
 The genotyping resulted in 1429 lines of SNPs on 37 chromosomes.

-5 multivariate and 1 univariate models were created.
+5 multivariate and univariate models were optimized and created using the SVR, LASSO, sPLS, random forest and BLUP methods.
 Before running predictions script, preprocessing of the data needs to be done by running the script preprocessing.py.